satelliteoflove/Tomfoolery/characters.md

 | Nin   | 28  | 27  | 27  | 25  | 27  | 25  | 26  | 27  | 25  | 27  | 25  |
 |-------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|

+Note the following averages for each class:
+Mage - 4
+Fighter, Thief, Bard - 5
+Priest - 5.5
+Ranger - 6
+Alchemist - 9
+Valkyrie - 10.5
+Samurai - 12
+Psionic - 14
+Bishop - 14.5
+Monk - 15
+Lord - 23
+Ninja - 26.5

+Looking at the xp tables, it appears that a rate "1" character gains levels at approximately twice the rate of a rate "28" character.
+The idea here is that a rate 1 class would gain xp 1:1.
+The monster rewards 40xp, you get 40 xp.
+A rate 28 class would gain xp at half the speed of a rate 1 class (not 1/28th).

 The xp rates for Wizardry Gaiden IV don't follow a linear path, and the "rates" do not apply an incremental multiplier as far as I can tell.
 To provide a more elegant solution, I am going to use an average of 2% increase in required xp